Best Practices: Symantec Drive Encryption Products - Symantec Endpoint Encryption (SEE) and PGP Encryption Desktop (PGP)

 IMPORTANT TIP: Reach out to Symantec Encryption Support for a handy tool to help you automatically create your WinPE disk with ease!

-Where possible, as a best practice, if you need to perform any disk recovery activities on a disk protected with Drive Encryption, it is recommended that you first authenticate the disk.
+Where possible, as a best practice, if you need to perform any disk recovery activities on a disk protected with Drive Encryption, it is recommended that you first authenticate the disk (rather than attempt to fully decrypt).
 Once the disk is authenticated, proceed with your recovery activities.

 Decryption is a last-resort in all situations, so first authenticate the disk only.